"The Steel Flower" of the Northwest Mountains

 Preserving the traditional cultural beauty of the Muong ethnic group.

-As one of the oldest ethnic communities in Son La, the Muong people contribute a unique color to the diverse cultural landscape of the province's 12 ethnic groups.
+As one of the oldest ethnic communities in Son La, the Muong people contribute a unique color to the diverse cultural landscape of the 12 ethnic groups in the province.
 Through generations of transmission and succession, the traditional culture of the Muong people is still being diligently preserved and promoted, maintaining its core values despite the impact of modern life.

 Son La: Promoting tourism through inspiring activities.